ahmadrezaM97/notes/notes/Fleeting Notes/Databse/concurrency/read skew or non-repeatable read.md

 implementing snapshot isolation

+__Implementing snapshot isolation__

+1. Like read committed isolation, implementations of snapshot isolation typically use `write locks` to prevent dirty writes. however, reads do not require any locks

 ```ad-quote
 A Key principle of snapshot isolation is reader never block writer, and writers never block readers.
 ```

+To implement snapshot isolation, database use a generalization of the mechanism for preventing dirty reads.
+The database must potentially keep ser

+This allows a database to handle long-running read queries on a consistent snapshot at the same time as processing writes normally, without any lock contention between the two.

 _____
 ##### References